libp2p/specs/connections/muxer-sel-in-sec-handshake.md

 2. The selected security protocol performs handshaking and establishs a secure tunnel
 3. The multistream-selection protocol then will run again for muxer selection.
-4. Connection then is upgraded to a capable connection by the selected muxer.
+4. The selected muxer is then used on the secured connection.

 ## Improved muxer selection